A guide to making sure you get the right cover every time.

-- Purchase online rather than through a travel agent or airline to avoid the hefty commissions they charge
+- You might purchase online rather than through a travel agent or airline, to help avoid potentially hefty commissions charged

-- Always read the product disclosure statement (PDS) carefully so you know what is covered and what isn’t
+- Read the product disclosure statement (PDS) carefully so you can better understand what is covered and what isn’t

-- If you plan to make more than one trip in a year, consider annual multi trip cover, which can work out cheaper than single trip cover
+- If you plan to make more than one trip in a year, you might want to consider annual multi trip cover, which can work out cheaper* than single trip cover

-Things to bear in mind when comparing travel insurance policies include:
+Things to bear in mind and options you might want to consider when comparing travel insurance policies include:

-- Use travel insurance comparison sites to get an idea of what’s available and what cover will cost you.
+- Using travel insurance comparison sites to get an idea of what’s available and what cover will cost you.

-- Look for insurers who cover any activities you plan on participating in on your holiday.
+- Looking for insurers who cover any activities you plan on participating in on your holiday.

-- Check benefit limits and excesses payable, as these can influence the cost of your policy.
+- Checking benefit limits and excesses payable, as these can influence the cost of your policy.

-- Check whether the policy covers the excess payable if you plan to hire a rental car.
+- Checking whether the policy covers the excess payable if you plan to hire a rental car.

-- If you have a pre-existing medical condition, make sure the policy will cover you (even if you have to pay an additional premium).
+- If you have a pre-existing medical condition, finding a policy that can cover it (even if you have to pay an additional premium).

-- Check the insurer to make sure they have a strong industry rating and claims history.
+- Checking the insurer to look at its industry rating and claims history.

-- Look for insurers with a 24/7 overseas emergency assistance provider.
+- Looking for insurers with a 24/7 overseas emergency assistance provider.

-- Look for insurers who allow you to tailor your policy by removing those covers you don’t want and adding those you do.
+- Looking for insurers who allow you to tailor your policy by removing those covers you don’t want and adding those you do.

-The main tips for ensuring a successful travel insurance claim are:
+Some of the main tips for ensuring a successful travel insurance claim may include:

 - Report any incident within 24 hours and notify your insurer as soon as possible (usually within 30 days of returning from your trip).